LouisGaravaglia/IPAz/README.md

 **What kinds of issues might you run into with your API?**

-I think my biggest issue is going to be sorting the description to find the hops.
-I doubt the majority of the descriptions will have the hops listed, so I may not be able to include that as a sortable parameter.

-Also, since there are so many beers, will I need to store all the beers, prior to the site loading, in a database?
-If not, what will the speed be like for making several API calls to get all of the possible beers down from their site.
+I will not be able to store any data from the untappd API, otherwise I would need to delete my caches every 24 hours.
+So it may take a hot second to pull down a request with matching parameters if i'm only making active calls to API when user submits.
+Depending on that speed I may need to think about doing a daily call to API and storing in DB and deleting every 24hrs.

 **Is there any sensitive information you need to secure?**